-- An advance statement is a way for you to say how you would like to be treated in the future if you can’t decide for yourself.
+- An advance statement and advance decision are documents to say how you would like to be treated in the future if you can’t decide for yourself.

 - You can use an advance statement to say who you would like to manage your affairs, such as paying bills or looking after children.

 - Doctors should follow your advance statement.
 Though there is no legal obligation too.

 This section covers:

 - What is an advance statement and advance decision?